MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

 ms.reviewer: v-brycho
 ---

-# Use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 mixed-reality applications
+# Use Agisoft Metashape to create 3D models for Dynamics 365 Guides and for mixed-reality components included in apps created with Power Apps

 This tutorial guides you through the process of using Agisoft Metashape photogrammetry software to create a 3D model that you can use in Microsoft Dynamics 365 mixed-reality applications.